 AD | Affiliate Links

 Please tell me that I am not the only one with a list of jobs, tasks or chores to be completed for almost every room in the house.
-Those things that we would love to do but never quite get around to completing.
+Those ideas and things that we would love to do but never quite get around to completing.
 Whether it is time, budget or lack of skills.
-With life in lockdown at the moment it seems the perfect time for those the tasks that we are usually time poor for.
+With life in lockdown at the moment, it seems the perfect time for those tasks that we are usually time poor for.

 Earlier this year the fence at the bottom of our garden blew over.
 It had been a little wobbly for a while but finally gave up and needed to be replaced.
 The new fence panels installed are a hideous orangey colour – something that when you see it against the green grass makes it appear even brighter.
 This needs to be painted dark oak to match the fence installed by our neighbours the year before last.
 While I’m at it the garden gate could also do with a lick of paint too.

 The old wooden playhouse has sadly seen better days.
 A combination of originally been placed on the lawn instead of a slab base.
 As well as the storms earlier in the year have meant that it is no longer suitable for the children to play.
 Or be utilised as storage for the children’s scooters and outdoor toys.
 We need to purchase a new garden storage unit that can hold all of these items but still be accessible for the children.

 The patio and paved areas around the garden are looking dirty and stained.
 A good scrub down with patio cleaner (which I ordered last summer) and a blast from the pressure washer should hopefully have this looking better.

 During one of the storms earlier in the year, we lost the children’s trampoline.
 Blown up against the fence and pinned between our house and our neighbours (sorry once again).
 Sadly it was bent out of place and we had to dismantle it and take it to the recycling centre.
 Although the children still have a football goal that they use we’d love to add a swing set or a climbing frame for them to play with.